Socialist Soviet Republic of Lithuania and Belorussia: Defense Council

 The SSR LiB Defense Council formed on 19 April 1919, included Mickevičius-Kapsukas (chairman) Unszlicht and Kalmanovich.
-It was later expanded to include Cichowski, Vilhelm Knorin and Yevgenia Bosch.
+It was later expanded to include Cichowski, Knorin and Yevgenia Bosch.
 The SSR LiB Defense Council worked under the guidance of the Presidium of the Central Committee of the Communist Party of Lithuania and Belorussia, which had Mickevičius-Kapsukas as its chairman and Knorin as its secretary.

 Prominent participants in the activities of the SSR LiB Defense Council included Waclaw Bogucki, Victor Yarkin, Yan Perno, Aleksa-Angarietis, Doletsky and Ivanov.

 Administrative divisions

 The republic sought to govern the Vilna Governorate, the Kovno Governorate, the Minsk Governorate, Grodno Governorate (except the Belostoksky Uyezd, the Belsky Uyezd and the Sokolsky Uyezd) and the Suvalsky Governorate (except the Avgustovsky Uyezd and the Suvalsky Uyezd) - territories with a total population of about six million.
 On 16 April 1919 the Rechitsky Uyezd of Minsk Governorate was transferred to the RSFSR.

 Only the Minsk Governorate had a provincial-level administration.
 The Minsk Governorate Military Revolutionary Committee (Mingubvoyenrevkom) was set-up as the provincial-level government for Minsk Governorate and Vileysky Uyezd (which had belonged to the Vilna Governorate).
 Other governorates had only Military Commissariats at provincial level.
 Mingubvoyenrevkom had its own commissariats.
 Moreover, the Mingubvoyenrevkom would often by-pass the SSR LiB government and deal directly with the RSFSR Council of People's Commissars.
 The Mingubvoyenrevkom was abolished once the SSR LiB capital was moved to Minsk.

 Apart from the areas governed by the Mingubvoyenrevkom during the first weeks of the SSR LiB, uyezd administrations were supervised directly by the SSR LiB government.
 Local governments functioned along an uyezd-volost-village soviet scheme.
 After the evacuation of the SSR LiB government to Minsk the supervision of city and uyezd administrations were managed directly by the Defense Council.